 🫐 How to Make Huckleberry Jam

-Step 3: Ladle the hot huckleberry jam into sterilized jars, leaving ½" headspace.
-Wipe the glass jar rims with a damp cloth or napkin and hand-tighten the lids.
+Step 4: Ladle the hot huckleberry jam into sterilized jars, leaving ½" headspace.
+Wipe the glass jar rims with a damp cloth or paper towel then add lids and screw bands hand-tight.

 If you're unsure if the jam is set, you can put a few tablespoons of jam into a small dish and place it in the refrigerator for 10+ minutes.
 Once the huckleberry jam is cool, you'll see what the final consistency will be like.
 If it's not thick enough, try one of the following: